Skip to main content

 Program Student Learning Outcomes

-The Family Nursing Practice DNP program prepares graduates to be highly developed clinicians and leaders.
+The Family Nursing Practice DNP program prepares you to be a highly developed clinician and leader in advanced nursing practice or systems of care.

 Graduates meet the following outcomes: